 Before court adjourned Thursday, Bellis said she will have "zero tolerance" for Jones and his attorney not following the rules on Friday.
 She warned they could face a contempt hearing.

-Jones was already found guilty of calling the Sandy Hook shooting on Dec.
+Jones was already found liable for damages for calling the Sandy Hook shooting on Dec.
 14, 2012, a hoax on his InfoWars show.

 A separate defamation trial over the summer ordered Jones to pay nearly $50 million to the Lewis family, who lost their son Jesse in the shooting.